Section 179 deduction: does my vehicle qualify?

 Many small business owners are pleased to learn that a vehicle they purchased for use in their company may qualify for a Section 179 tax deduction.
-This tax benefit can potentially reduce your tax burden by thousands of dollars.
+Carefully using Section 179 vehicles can bring tax benefits that may reduce your tax burden by thousands of dollars.

 Continue reading to learn what vehicles qualify for the full Section 179 deduction.

 Autos may be passenger vehicles, heavy SUVs, trucks, and vans that are purchased and put into use in the same year.
-A Section 179 tax deduction vehicle can be purchased new or used but the vehicle must be utilized more than 50% of the time for business purposes.
+A Section 179 tax deduction covers new vehicles as well as pre-owned vehicles.
+However, the vehicle must be utilized more than 50% of the time for business purposes.

-Even if you use your vehicle partially for personal use, you may be able to take advantage of a Section 179 tax deduction.
-But there are a few limitations placed on Section 179 vehicles, as outlined in the next section.
+Even if you use your vehicle partially for personal use, you may be able to take advantage of Section 179 tax savings.
+However, there are a few limitations placed on Section 179 vehicles, as outlined in the next section.

-Get details on Section 179 Expensing for other types of tangible property.
+Get details on Section 179 Expensing and what qualifies for bonus depreciation for other types of tangible property.

 Have questions about Section 179 expensing?